21 Résumés and CVs

 The DOCX output requires a reference document (--reference-doc=cv-reference.docx) to apply consistent styles.
 Create the reference document by opening the DOCX output in LibreOffice or Word, adjusting the heading and paragraph styles, and saving it as a template.
 On subsequent builds, pandoc --reference-doc=cv-reference.docx cv-source.md -o cv.docx applies those styles to the new content.

-A limitation of the single-source approach is that complex two-column layouts, coloured sidebars, and ORCID-enhanced academic headers are difficult to achieve in Pandoc Markdown templates — the template mechanism works best for structural layouts, not highly visual ones.
-For an academic CV or a highly designed two-column résumé, native LaTeX remains the better choice.
+A limitation of the single-source approach is that complex two-column layouts, coloured sidebars, and publication-heavy academic headers are difficult to achieve through a thin Pandoc template alone.
+For those cases, keep the Markdown as the content source and give the PDF target a dedicated Typst layout.
 The single-source approach is most valuable for a straightforward professional résumé where the visual design is secondary to the content.

 21.6 The Typst CV

 For projects already using Typst, a CV template in Typst is clean and maintainable.
-The key advantage is readability of the template itself: the helper functions that define entries and sections are written in Typst’s functional style rather than LaTeX’s macro language.
+In many cases it should be the preferred PDF path even when the source content begins in Markdown, because the helper functions that define entries and sections are written in Typst’s functional style rather than LaTeX’s macro language.

 #let accent = rgb("#1a4e8c")